lmclupr/brickpi-nodejs/README.md

 BrickPi Nodejs API module

+#NOTE
+This module is under active development.
+The API changes often.

 This is an Nodejs module that allows controlling the BrickPi board from a Nodejs script.
 The module wraps the Dexter Industries' C drivers in addition to adding native Javascript functionality.

 This module requires the WiringPi library to be installed on the Raspberry Pi.